- <div style="background-image:url(/live/image/gid/47/width/1600/height/300/crop/1/31834_img_1413.rev.1461600369.jpg)"/>

-Students in Latin American Studies have been engaged in a number of interesting projects, including those presented here.
+Students in Latin American and Latinx Studies have been engaged in a number of interesting projects, including those presented here.

 Senior Research Projects Spring 2012: